Department website: http://publichealth.hsc.wvu.edu/sbhs/

 Teaching Assistant Professor

-- Audra Hamrick - MA (West Virginia University)
+- Audra Hamrick - M.A.
+(West Virginia University)

-- Anthony Peluso - Dr.PH., MPH (East Tennessee State University)
+- Anthony Peluso - Dr.PH., M.P.H.
+(East Tennessee State University)

 Adjunct Professors

-- Ahmed Aboraya - M.D.
-(Cairo University)
+- Ahmed Aboraya - M.D., Dr.PH (Cairo University)

 - Lesley Cottrell - Ph.D.
 (West Virginia University)